kaushikvapiwala/Kolor-Stone---A-Color-Detection-System/README.md

 # Kolor-Stone-A-Color-Detection-System
-• Developed an intelligent composite hardware and a mobile application to detect colours on a real-time basis.
+• Developed an intelligent composition hardware and a mobile application to detect colours on a real-time basis.
 • The hardware is created using an Arduino microcontroller which has a color sensor and Bluetooth module.
 It is programmed using C++.
 • An android application is developed which fetches colors from the hardware and displays it.
 Moreover, it can mix and store colors in the database.